sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/3_busco.md

 * In this case therefore there is at least one gene, possibly two genes, with alternative transcripts annotated
 * So here the impact on our analysis will be negligible if anything

 The NCBI are working on providing "reference" annotation sets that contain one selected representative protein per gene.
-For now though you would have to perform the filtering yourself if you wanted to ensure the “duplication” values produced by BUSCO make sense in terms of reporting real gene duplications rather than alternative protein products of a single gene.
+For now though you would have to perform the filtering yourself if you wanted to ensure the "duplication" values produced by BUSCO make sense in terms of reporting real gene duplications rather than alternative protein products of a single gene.